lxqt/qtermwidget/README.md

 Returns a pty slave file descriptor.
 This can be used for display and control a remote terminal.

 <!--**getShellPID : int**\-->
+**getForegroundProcessId : int**\
+Returns the PID of the foreground process.
+This is initially the same as processId() but can change as the user starts other programs inside the terminal.
+If there is a problem reading the foreground process id, 0 will be returned.

 <!--**getTerminalFont : QFont**\-->

 **historyLinesCount : int**\